samsungplay/Thruflux/README.md

    sudo systemctl enable --now thruserv
    ```

-5. **Point clients to your server**
+6. **Point clients to your server**
    - Host: `thru host … --server-url https://your.domain`
    - Join: `thru join ABCDEFGH --server-url https://your.domain`

-6. **(Optional) Enable default TURN relay via coturn REST credentials**
+7. **(Optional) Enable built-in TURN relay support using coturn REST credentials**

+   This step enables automatic TURN fallback so clients can still connect when direct peer-to-peer UDP paths fail (e.g. strict NATs, firewalls).

-   - Ensure coturn is configured with `use-auth-secret` and the same `static-auth-secret` you will pass to `thruserv`.
+   - Configure **coturn** with `use-auth-secret` and the same `static-auth-secret` that will be shared with `thruserv`.
-   - Start `thruserv` with TURN flags so it can mint time‑limited creds and send them to clients automatically:
+   - Start `thruserv` with TURN options enabled.
+This allows it to **mint time-limited TURN credentials** and distribute them to clients automatically:
      ```
-     /usr/local/bin/thruserv \
+     thruserv \
        --port 8080 \
        --turn-server turn:stun.bytepipe.app:3478 \
        --turn-static-auth-secret <your-static-auth-secret> \
        --turn-cred-ttl 1h
      ```
-   - Clients don’t need `--turn-server` unless you want to override the server‑provided TURN.
+   - Clients do **not** need to specify `--turn-server` manually unless you want to override the TURN server provided by `thruserv`.

 ## Contributing 🤝